Stythek/advent_of_code/README.md

 All credits go to Eric Wastl who creates the Advent of Code!

-These solutions are not great but they hopefully work.
+These solutions are not great but they hopefully work but I do not promise anything :D